codee-com/open-catalog/Checks/PWD008/README.md

 a different dimension is technically correct; however, it produces obscure code which is difficult to understand and reason about.
 Moreover, doing this in parallel code can introduce a data race when there is a recurrence pattern.

-### Actions

-Explicitly access each array dimension and ensure that the recurrence is executed correctly in parallel.

 ### Code example